danvy/win10demo/README.md

 I couldn't wait for the release of all the official demos of the Windows 10 SDK.
 Of course there are some of them already available https://github.com/Microsoft/Windows-universal-samples but some are missing.
 The purpose of this project is very simple :
 - give everyone the opportunity to play with the APIs right now
 - share my enthusiasm for the new platform
+So this project is more a playground than a reference.
+Use it as sandbox to quickly test an API, to edit the code, evaluate some options or parameters.

 ##What's in ?
 100% of the source code is available.
 It's full C# & XAML.